salimdellali/text-storing-processing/README.md

 ## Usage

-- `DB_CONNECTION` environmental variable inside `.env` must containt the connection URL to MongoDB Atlass in order to work with the data , if you ever need to run my project, contact me and I'll send you the connection string, or I'll upload a Live Demo on Heroku for you
+- Running locally the project won't work because of the `DB_CONNECTION` environmental variable inside `.env` file , and the `.env` file was ignored when pushing the code to GitHub repo.
+- Use the Heroku Live Demo link to use the app: https://text-storing-processing.herokuapp.com/

 ## Last note

-I had a lot of fun resolving this coding challenge, and I had the chance to learn a lot of stuff along the way.
+- I had a lot of fun resolving this coding challenge, and I had the chance to learn a lot of stuff along the way.

-I was in such a rush to finish the coding challenge, I'm unfortunate to inform you that ,due to the Deadline (which was set on Thursday 08 July 2021 at 17:00), I wasn't able to code the `POST /text/search?q=` endpoint.
+- I was in such a rush to finish the coding challenge, I'm unfortunate to inform you that ,due to the Deadline (which was set on Thursday 08 July 2021 at 17:00), I wasn't able to code the `POST /text/search?q=` endpoint.
 I did my best :)

-Built with <3 and excitement by Salim Dellali
+- Built with <3 and excitement by Salim Dellali